Govind96i/ProjectS/README.md

 # projects
-this project copy of spotify app page.
+this project copy for spotify app page.